 Based on these points, each body paragraph usually follows the general structure below:

-• Topic sentence – indicates in a general way what idea the paragraph is going to deal with.
+- Topic sentence – indicates in a general way what idea the paragraph will deal with.
 It is usually the first concise sentence of a paragraph.
 Remember, one paragraph – one idea.

-• Evidence – the second element of a strong body paragraph.
-In order to make your argument convincing, you’ll need to present information, facts, and data that support your claims.
+- Evidence – the second element of a strong body paragraph.
+To make your argument convincing, you’ll need to present information, facts, and data that support your claims.
 These can come in the form of statistics, expert testimony, or first-hand accounts.
 Be sure to include specific information that helps the audience understand the significance of your justification.

-• Analysis – explains how the evidence supports the claim made in the thesis statement.
-In order to do this effectively, it is important to have a clear understanding of what the evidence actually says.
+- Analysis – explains how the evidence supports the claim made in the thesis statement.
+To do this effectively, it is important to have a clear understanding of what the evidence actually says.
 This can be tricky, especially with complex or technical supporting facts.
 But if you take the time to break the proof down and really examine it, you should be able to see how it supports your thesis.

 Conclusion